 Expansion

-The near-surface soils generally consist of silty sands and sandy silts with no appreciable clay content.
+The near-surface soils generally consist of sands and silty sands with no appreciable clay content.
 These materials have been visually classified as non-expansive.
 Therefore, no design considerations related to expansive soils are considered warranted for this site.